ding-lab/BreakPointSurveyor/I_Contig/README.md

 to the human+virus reference.
 Contigs are created using Tigra-SV based on breakpoint predictions from Pindel and aligned with BWA mem to the [human+virus reference](../A_Reference/README.md).
-The resulting SAM file is then processed to yield a series of files (described below) used for plotting and analysis, with support for multiple breakpoints per contig.
+The resulting SAM file is then processed with custom scripts to yield a series of files used for plotting and analysis, with support for multiple breakpoints per contig.

+Files generated during processing of SAM files to extract breakpoint positions:
 * pSBP: One entry per alignment (line) of SAM file, describing alignment of one segment to reference
 * SBP: Incorporates pair of pSBP segments, Sa and Sb, describing one